 - Between May 29 and June 1, 2019, the professor and chairman of the MKF represented the Foundation and inaugurated the operations of the Conference titled AIC 2019 XXXIIIe International Conference of the Association International de Climatologie which was held in Thessaloniki.
 The professor delivered a lecture titled “Living in the Anthropocene”.

-- On June 14-17, 2019 the 2nd International Conference on “Trauma and Crisis” took place at the Mediterranean Palace Hotel.
+- On June 14-17, 2019 the 2nd International Conference on “Trauma and Crisis” took place at the Mediterranean Palace Hotel in Thessaloniki.
 The conference was co-organized by the International Association of Group Psychotherapy and Processes (IAGP) and the Mariolopoulos-Kananginis Foundation for the Environmental Sciences.
 IAGP is the first force in the field of psychosocial interventions in natural disasters and extreme phenomena, such as earthquakes, tsunamis and floods which result from the effects of climate change.
 The conference was attended by more than 300 scientists coming from countries that have experienced extreme natural disasters such as Japan, Brazil, Italy and others and the papers presented concerned the phenomena of natural disasters and climate change as well as their impact on society.

 - On July 29, 2019 Chairman Professor Ch.
 Zerefos represented the Foundation in Paris at the centennial celebration of IUGG (International Union of Geodesy and Geophysics).